 As you can see, Buenos Aires is usually the most cost-effective base for flying to Patagonia.
 To find the best and cheapest times to fly, use Skyscanner and set the search parameters to show the whole month view. if you can be flexible with your journey, try setting it to ‘cheapest month’ to find the best available price.

 Before our main Patagonia backpacking trip, we spent a week in the north of the region around Bariloche.
-Our journey there from Buenos Aires remains the longest bus journey we’ve ever taken on our travels.
+Our journey there from Buenos Aires is the longest bus journey we’ve ever taken on our travels.
 We left at 12:30pm from the main bus terminal in Buenos Aires, and arrived in Bariloche 24 hours later.

 There are usually two or three buses that cover this route daily, with some taking slightly longer than others.
 We travelled with Via Bariloche, but it’s also possible to do the route with El-Valle or Crucero Norte.

 If you plan ahead for a long bus journey like this, it’s often possible to get special deals.
 Check the company websites for offers, or ask at the local bus station.
 As we were flexible with our dates of travel, we were able to benefit from a half-price discount available only on Sundays on the buses between Buenos Aires and Bariloche.
 A full-price journey costs around $100.